 Hi guys!
 May the 4th be with you!
 Next week, my AP exams are going to start, so I will be offline a lot this week because I am preparing really hard for them.
 It’s crazy when you have 5 to juggle with, and the pressure is slowly building up, haha.
 I am really sad that my junior year is about to end, and with that many great experiences are coming to a close.
 It’s very heartbreaking, especially considering that I am off to college in a little more than a year!
 It’s so crazy!
 Today I have for you a review, and it’s on Onyx and Ivory by the wonderful Mindee Arnett, whose Street Team I am on!
 I hope you enjoy!

 About the Book

-Disclaimer: I received a free physical ARC of this book from the publisher in exchange for an honest review.
+Disclaimer: I received a free electronic copy of this book from the publisher in exchange for an honest review.
 This will not affect my review in any way.

 Comment below, or find me in one of my social media pages, and let’s chat!